Viewable With ANY Browser

 Therefore, instead of attaching files to an E-mail message, you should consider making the files available through a Web or FTP server, from which the files can often be downloaded more quickly than through a mail server.
 Also, many FTP and Web clients have excellent recovery capabilities that allow them to resume from where they were interrupted if an Internet connection fails.

 At the least (especially when you have no access to a Web or FTP server), first send an E-mail message without an attachment to ask whether your recipient is interested in receiving the attachment.
 Then, if you do attach a file to a message, indicate in the message what is in the attachment.
-Also, you should specify the type of file you have attached, either in terms of the application that uses it (e.g.: Word, Excel, Acrobat) or in terms of its file-type (e.g.: PDF, ASCII Text, JPEG).
+Also, you should specify the type of file you have attached, either in terms of the application that uses it (e.g.: Word, Excel, Adobe Reader) or in terms of its file-type (e.g.: PDF, ASCII Text, JPEG).
 Do not make me examine the file extension to learn what kind of file you sent me.
-If the format of a file varies according to the version of the application that created it, the version must be indicated (e.g.: Word 7, Excel 97); this is never revealed by the extension.

 Further Suggestions